Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Construction of the galactic spacetime solution

 \subsection{Solutions}

 In vacuum Einstein theory, the unique spherically symmetric solution is the Schwarzschild spacetime, whose form is Newtonian:

 with $f(r)\rightarrow 1$ as $r\rightarrow \infty$.
 However, it is well-known that the vacuum Einstein equations do not contain galactic spacetimes as solutions, whose features are quite different.
-Let us first address the subtle question that how to find an analogue of the relation (\ref{newt}) in the context of galactic spacetimes, the answer to which is not obvious a priori.
+To this end, let us first find a galactic analogue of the relation (\ref{newt}).